 When one counts the best physician assistant schools in Virginia, James Madison University certainly appears high on the list.
 Several reasons make this PA school a popular choice among aspiring physician assistants, some of which include engaged learning, community & civic engagement, and the option of completing a 4-week clinical rotation in Peru.
 Additionally, the college takes pride in small-sized classes, high PANCE pass rates, and having all of its graduates secure suitable placements within six months of completing the program.
 Also, you will engage in learning opportunities by providing direct patient care under the supervision of a licensed physician assistant at its free medical clinic.
 Furthermore, the college’s Suitcase Clinic, which is a mobile clinic that travels to various homeless communities to provide care, not only serves as a valuable out-of-class learning experience but also addresses the special healthcare needs of the underserved and vulnerable populations.

-This physician assistant program in Virginia, leading to an MPAS extends to the fall semester of the third year and comprises a total of 103 credits.
+Program Details: This physician assistant program in Virginia, leading to an MPAS extends to the fall semester of the third year and comprises a total of 103 credits.
 During the first four semesters of the program, you will mainly take didactic courses in human anatomy, pathophysiology, physical diagnosis, clinical medicine, pharmacology, medical biostatistics, healthcare environment, physical diagnosis, pharmacology, and diagnostic methods.
 You also learn about women’s medicine, behavioral medicine, pediatrics medicine, research design & implementation, and health promotion & disease prevention.
 Before proceeding to the clinical rotations, you must complete the capstone project.
 Thereafter, the clinical rotations that follow, take you through various specialties, including family medicine, primary care, internal medicine, gynecology, pediatrics, general surgery, emergency & behavioral medicine.
 Also, the clinicals include two elective rotations which you can complete, based on an area of your interest.

 To become a physician assistant in Virginia, you must first ensure to fulfill the admission requirements of this or any other PA program you plan to apply to.
 Here, to be considered, you must have a bachelor’s degree in any field with a minimum GPA of 3.0.
 Additionally, you must submit all official transcripts & letters of recommendation, complete the pre-requisite courses and have at least 1000 hours of direct patient-care experience.